Sage-Bionetworks/recover/src/lambda_function/dispatch/README.md

 # Dispatch Lambda

 The dispatch Lambda polls the input-to-dispatch SQS queue and publishes to the dispatch SNS topic.
-Its purpose is to inspect the each export and dispatch each file as a separate job to be consumed by the dispatch-to-raw Lambda.
+Its purpose is to inspect an export and dispatch each file as a separate job to eventually be consumed by the dispatch-to-raw Lambda.

 ## Development